Nicholai518/bitcoin-price-displayer/README.md

 # bitcoin-price-displayer

-Spring Boot web application which retrieves and displays the current price of NASDAQ.
+Spring Boot web application which retrieves and displays the current price of Bitcoin.

 ## Tech Stack
 - Intellij IDEA